 The month of August, in football, almost invariably means the return of the main European championships, and in 2021 this is no exception.
-The athletes come back from their vacation (know more about it here) and prepare for the new season.
+The athletes come back from their vacation (read about all the vacation details) and prepare for the new season.

 About two weeks before the start of another sporting season in Spain, the teams are starting to move actively in the market to strengthen their squads, get new players and ensure the maximum quality possible to their coaches, in order to achieve their goals.